 |CLIMATE ADAPTATION & MITIGATION

 Many existing agronomic solutions can sustain productivity under variable conditions.
-Where agronomy intensifies production and generates more food per hectare, it has the potential to relieve pressure to convert forests and peatlands at the extensive margin to production; this may reduce some of the most acute land-based emissions.
+Where agronomy intensifies production and generates more food per hectare and unit of input, it has the potential to relieve pressure to convert forests and peatlands at the extensive margin to production; this may reduce some of the most acute land-based emissions.
 The Initiative also includes perennial crops that serve as durable carbon sinks.
-Its climate-adapted innovations are projected to benefit 55.6 million people (9.3 million households)
+Its climate-adapted innovations are projected to benefit 55.6 million people (9.3 million households).

 |ENVIRONMENTAL HEALTH & BIODIVERSITY